 In contrast, reducing saturated fat and replacing it with complex carbohydrates will reduce total mortality.
 (46) Replacing saturated fats with polyunsaturated fatty acids (PUFA), monounsaturated fatty acids (MUFA), or high-quality carbohydrates will lower chronic heart diseases (CHD events).
 (46)

 There is a general consensus that a whole foods plant-based diet is highly beneficial for preventing and treating type 2 diabetes.
 (25) A study examined vegans having half the rate of type 2 diabetes compared to people on a standard western diet.
 (21)

-Another great study of plant-based eating patterns (with 4.1 million person-years of follow up) in the US showed that those participants who were most adherent to a healthful plant-based diet compared to those least adherent had a 34% lower risk of developing diabetes.
+Another great study of plant-based eating patterns (with 4.1 million person-years of follow up) in the US showed that those participants who were most adherents to a healthful plant-based diet compared to those least adherents had a 34% lower risk of developing diabetes.
 These associations were independent of body mass index and other diabetes risk factors.
 (23)